Subaru-PFS/tron_tron/Docs/sphinx/toyMain.rst

 boilerplate file, and one file defining and implementing some commands.
 Execute the main file, and you can send commands to this actor either directly or via the hub.

-.. todo:: Put tron and the toyActor in some PFS-accessible git repo.
-.. todo:: consolidate the three library products into one.
-.. todo:: make a one-click installer

 Toy Main
 --------